Searchandising (Search Merchandising): What It Is?

 Of course, this is only one of many eCommerce best site search practices you can implement.
 I invite you to read more and find out what the top eCommerce sites are doing to help attract and retain customers with their robust eCommerce site search solutions.

-And if you’d like to see how your site search is performing and whether or not you’re giving your customers the best possible search experience on your eCommerce site, click here to get your FREE website search analysis, conducted by Search Experts.
+And if you’d like to see how your site search is performing and whether or not you’re giving your customers the best possible experience on your eCommerce site, click here to get your FREE website search analysis, conducted by Search Experts.
 This detailed site search analysis will be performed individually for you by a dedicated site search expert.
 The report is designed to help you understand where users may be falling out of your funnel and help you reach and retain more customers through a smart, powerful on-site search solution.

 What best searchandising practices are you using in your eCommerce business?
 Please, share in the comments section below.